pjpmarques/sff-ml/README.md

 Hayato Suzuki was felling nervous.
 He walked down Shinsaibashi-suji, one of Osaka's main shopping areas, with a batch of credit cards in his pocket.
 Needless to say, none was legit.
 Trying not to look too conspicuous, he withdraws 100,000 yen from the corner ATM; his 12th withdraw of the day.
 Over the next couple of hours Hayato and his friends successful steal over 1.4 billion yen ($12.7M) in one of the largest coordinated on-foot heists in history.
 Over 14,000 withdraws take place across 16 prefectures using credit cards.
 The source: a major data leak at a South African bank.

 #### Out on the street again
 The web site was being bombarded again.
 Unfortunately, it wasn't a denial of service attack.
 It was much worse than that.
 John Cash was in charge of cybersecurity and before the day ended his company would be out of $100,000 worth of stock.
+Expensive perfume

 ### About this book
 TBD